 And then a friend of mine got one.
-Although he loves it, he noted that the performance is a bit lacking in a few areas.
-While he felt the trigger could be improved, I called it “The worst rimfire trigger I’ve ever tried”.
+Although he loves it, he noted that it lacks performance in a few areas.
+That’s even after the addition of some Taurus TX22 accessories.
+He suggested the trigger could be improved, but I called it “The worst rimfire trigger I’ve ever tried”.
 Seems as though he also had some extraction issues.
 So we reached out to TandemKross for their Taurus TX22 Victory trigger, lightened trigger spring, and Eagle’s Talon extractor.
 Because I’ve got no time for unreliable rimfire pistols with mushy triggers.
 And I wanted to try my hand at some Taurus TX22 upgrades.

 Machined from aluminum, the TandemKross Victory trigger for the Taurus TX22 is everything the OEM trigger isn’t.
 It’s got a flat face with good texturing, and it’s adjustable for pre and post-travel*.
 That asterisk isn’t nearly big enough, but I’ll get to the adjustable part in a bit.
 Combined with the lightened trigger spring from TandemKross, it drops the pull weight by about 2 pounds.
 Available in either black or red, it looks at least 100 times better as well.
 If you only had $54.99 to spend on Taurus TX22 upgrades, this is where you should spend it.
 Just remember to budget another $12.99 for the trigger spring.